Tips for good sleep

 Loud snoring — abnormal breathing caused by partial blockage of the airway — can be a symptom of obstructive sleep apnea, in which breathing stops and the amount of oxygen in the blood drops.

 Sleep apnea is serious but treatable.
-Individuals who often snore loudly, wake up with headaches or have been told they stop breathing or gasp for air during sleep should see their doctor.
+People who often snore loudly, wake up with headaches or have been told they stop breathing or gasp for air during sleep should see their doctor.
 People who are obese or have a large neck size are at higher risk for the disorder.

 Other conditions that increase with age and are associated with sleep problems include stroke, menopause, cancer, gastrointestinal disorders, cognitive disorders, depression and arthritis.